Introduction to Haskell

 Lecture Content

-is the most tricky part.
+Among all of them, Pure is the most tricky part.
 In the current computer system model,

-and treats the outside world as static
+side effects are inevitable.
+Haskell uses Modad and treats the outside world as static

-to implement Pure
+to implement Pure.

 Home Work